dotnet/orleans/Orleans-Streams/index.md

 Individual event delivery guarantees depend on individual stream providers.
 Some provide only best-effort at-most-once delivery (such as Simple Message Streams), while others provide at-least-once delivery (such as Azure Queue Streams).
 It is even possible to build a stream provider that will guarantee exactly-once delivery (we don't have such a provider yet, but it is possible to build one with the [extensability model](Streams-Extensibility)).

 **Events Delivery Order**:
 Event order also depends on a particular stream provider.
 In SMS stream, the producer explicitelly controls the order of events seen by the consumer by controlling the way it publishes them.
-Azure Queue streams do not guarantee FIFO order, since the underlaying Azure Queues do not guarantee order in a failure case (in case of message delivery failure the message will re-appear in the queue much later, thus breaking the FIFO order).
+Azure Queue streams do not guarantee FIFO order, since the underlaying Azure Queues do not guarantee order in failure cases.
+Applications can also control their own stream delivery ordering, by using `StreamSequenceToken`.

 ## Code Samples